laurencebarker/Saturn/linuxdriver/readme.txt

 		data transfers to the Xilinx FPGA PCIe endpoint device.

 Usage:
+  - get the kernel headers so the kernel module can compile:
+    (note if this fails you will need to use an older OS release, or rebuild the kernel by following the instructions at https://www.raspberrypi.org/documentation/linux/kernel/building.md)

+        sudo apt install raspberrypi-kernel-headers

   - If you are updating: unload the previous driver from memory. sudo rmmod -s xdma